WKSN: History

-WKSN was an affiliate of Scott Shannon's The True Oldies Channel until that station ceased terrestrial distribution in June 2014.
-WKSN was an affiliate of NFL on Westwood One then moved to sister station WJTN; for many years, it was the radio home of the Jamestown Jammers (Jammers broadcasts were dropped from WKSN several years before the team left Jamestown).
+WKSN was an affiliate of NFL on Westwood One then moved to sister station WJTN; for many years, it was the radio home of the Jamestown Jammers (Jammers broadcasts were dropped from WKSN several years before the team left Jamestown; its successors, the Tarp Skunks, air instead on WRFA).

 WKSN began streaming its programming on the Internet in November 2019.

 In September 2022, the Erie Otters announced a radio broadcast partnership with WKSN beginning in the 2022-2023 OHL season.

-Programming

-Since 2014, WKSN has had no disc jockeys and has run a primarily automated oldies library based primarily in the 1960s and 1970s.
-Intelligence for Your Life with John Tesh is heard during morning drive time, with weather provided by the meteorologists at WGRZ in Buffalo.
-The syndicated Cool Bobby B's Doo-Wop Stop airs on weekends; additional syndicated programs were added to the weekend lineup in 2022.
+On July 1, 2023, the "Kissin' Oldies" format on WKSN moved to FM 106.9 WKZA, also historically known as "KISS FM."
+In its place, WKSN began airing an adult standards format previously heard on sister station WJTN.
+Despite the brands changing frequencies, the WKSN and WKZA call signs stayed on their respective frequencies.